superpandas-ai/superpandas/README.md

 ## Introduction
 SuperPandas is a Python library that extends the functionality of the popular data manipulation library, Pandas.
 It uses Large (and Small) Language Models to provide a natural language interface to Pandas.
 This allows users to write code in natural language, which is then converted to Python code that can be executed by Pandas..
 The aim is to make data manipulation easier and more accessible to non-technical users.
 SuperPandas is built on top of Pandas and is designed to be used in conjunction with it.
 It is not a replacement for Pandas, but rather a complement to it.

-Additionally, the project aims to interface other data science related libraries such as Scikit-learn, and Matplotlib in the future.
+Additionally, the project aims to include other data science related libraries such as Scikit-learn, and Matplotlib in the future.

 ## Installation
 To install SuperPandas, you can either use pip: